sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 5.1 Overall Pipeline

-Our workflow was pretty standard:
+Our workflow is fairly standard:

-1. Load raw data, filter to English, clean text
+1. Load raw data, filter the data for only English, and clean the text.
-2. Split into train/val/test (70/15/15, stratified)
+2. Split the dataset into training/validation/test sets (70/15/15, stratified sampling).
-3. For each model: prepare inputs, train, evaluate
+3. For each model: prepare input, train, and evaluate.
-4. Compare results on the held-out test set
+4. Compare results on the reserved test set.

-All three models used the exact same data splits and cleaned text, so the comparison is fair.
+All three models used the exact same data segmentation and cleaned text, so the comparison is fair.

 ### 5.2 Training Details

 **Logistic Regression:**
-- Straightforward sklearn fit/predict
+- Simple sklearn fit/predict operations
-- Used class_weight='balanced' to handle imbalance
+- Handle imbalanced data using class_weight='balanced'
 - Training takes less than a minute

 **TextCNN:**
-- Built vocabulary from training data (all words that appear at least once)
+- Build a vocabulary from the training data (all words that appear at least once)
-- Padded/truncated sequences to length 256
+- Pad/truncate sequences to a length of 256
-- Batch size 64, 5 epochs
+- Batch size: 64, Training epochs: 5
-- Used weighted cross-entropy loss
+- Use weighted cross-entropy loss function

 **DistilBERT:**
-- Max sequence length 128 (tickets are usually short enough)
+- Maximum sequence length 128 (work orders are usually short enough)
 - Batch size 32, 3 epochs
-- AdamW optimizer with learning rate 2e-5
+- AdamW optimizer, learning rate 2e-5
-- Linear learning rate warmup

 ### 5.3 What We Measured

-For evaluation, we computed:
+For evaluation, we calculated the following metrics:

-- Accuracy (overall)
+- Overall accuracy
-- Precision, recall, F1 for each class
+- Precision, recall, and F1 score for each class
-- Macro-averaged F1 (treats all classes equally)
+- Macro-average F1 score (treating all classes equally)
-- Confusion matrix (to see where mistakes happen)
+- Confusion matrix (used to analyze the location of errors)

-We focused on macro-F1 as the main metric because accuracy can be inflated by just predicting the majority class.
+We primarily focus on the macro-average F1 score because predicting only the majority of classes might artificially inflate accuracy.

 ---